themesberg/flowbite-svelte/src/routes/sidebars/index.md

 <Htwo label="Logo branding" />

-<p>Show the logo of your brand and link back to the homepage from the top part of the sidebar.</p>
+Show the logo of your brand and link back to the homepage from the top part of the sidebar.

 <ExampleDiv>